Albert0i/RU301/topology1.md

 Oftentimes, you opt to run Redis in containers. depending on the type of containers, the image and configuration differ.

 #### 1. Linux container
-Pulling and using official [Redis](https://hub.docker.com/_/redis) is straightforward and very easy.
-For a variety of version and linux distribution are at one's disposal.
+Pulling and using official [Redis](https://hub.docker.com/_/redis) image is straightforward and easy-peasy.
+There exists an abundance of variations on linux distribution are at one's disposal.

-A single `docker-compose.yml` is sufficient to boost up everything:
+A single `docker-compose.yml` is sufficient to bring it to life...

 docker-compose.yml
 ```